 TACs were set according to the prescribed Harvest Control Rule for snow crab (ref)

-The impact of varying levels of bias on these risk probabilities was considered, along with the bias assicated with the R-1 projection.
+The impact of varying levels of bias on these risk probabilities was considered, along with the bias associated with the R-1 projection.

 Clearly state the APPROACH HERE!